httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Careful Upload Creation

-With a "careful upload creation" the client sends an empty upload creation request without including any file data.
+For a "careful upload creation" the client knows that the server supports resumable uploads and sends an empty upload creation request without including any file data.
 Upon successful response reception, the client can use the included upload URL to transmit the file data ({{upload-appending}}) and resume the upload at any stage if an interruption occurs.
 The client should inspect the response for the `Upload-Limit` header field, which would indicate limits applying to the remaining upload procedure.

 The retransmission of file data or the ultimate upload failure that can happen with an "optimistic upload creation" is therefore avoided at the expense of an additional request that does not carry file data.